aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 The alternative way to insert fields in Aspose.Words is the [FieldBuilder](https://reference.aspose.com/words/cpp/aspose.words.fields/fieldbuilder/) class.
 It provides fluent interface to specify field switches and argument values as text, nodes or even nested fields.

-The folowing code example shows how to insert a field into a document using **FieldBuilder**:
+The following code example shows how to insert a field into a document using **FieldBuilder**:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Fields-InsertFieldUsingFieldBuilder-InsertFieldUsingFieldBuilder.cpp" >}}